Home » Practical Information » Legal Matters in Indonesia » Visas and Documentation

 g. proof of checking account, savings book, or time deposit for the last 3 (three) months in the name of the Sponsor of at least Rp200,000,000; and

 h. color photograph on a white background of the head of the corporation.

 Other Important Documents

-It is advisable to always have a valid multiple re-entry permit stamped in your passport just in case of the need for an emergency departure, such as illness in a family member back home or a medical emergency for a member of your family in Jakarta or the need to escape an situation of unrest in Indonesia.
+It is advisable to always have a valid multiple re-entry permit stamped in your passport just in case of the need for an emergency departure, such as illness in a family member back home or a medical emergency for a member of your family in Jakarta or the need to escape an situation of civil unrest (as occurred in 1998).

-The fees concerning exit/re entry permit, as indicated in Peraturan Pemerintah nomor 38 tahun 2009 as follows:
+The fees concerning exit/re-entry permit, as indicated in PP 45 tahun 2016 as follows:

 It normally takes 2-3 working days to process your Exit/Re-entry Permit.
 To apply you'll need: